How To Make A Landing Page On Wix

 Wix Landing Page vs. Full Wix Site: Which Do You Need?

 Knowing when to create a landing page versus a full site saves you time and gets better results from your marketing campaigns.
+If you need to add a standard page rather than a conversion-focused landing page, our guide on how to create a new page on Wix covers all four page types and navigation setup.

 A Wix landing page is the right choice when you have a single, specific goal: collecting email sign-ups, selling one product, promoting a webinar, or running a paid ad campaign.
 Because it has no site navigation, visitors stay focused on your offer instead of browsing away.

-A full Wix site makes sense when you need multiple pages - an about page, a blog, a product catalogue, or a custom contact form - and you want visitors to explore your brand over time.
+A full Wix site makes sense when you need multiple pages (an about page, a blog, a product catalogue, or a custom contact form) and you want visitors to explore your brand over time.

 Many businesses use both: a full Wix site for their main web presence and dedicated landing pages for each marketing campaign or product launch.
 Wix supports this setup natively, letting you create standalone pages that sit outside your main site navigation.